ka4ep/Lexical.Localization/docs/BestPractices/ClassLibraryDI/index.md

 </details>
 <br/>

-For inversion of control, the the class library must use IStringLocalizer abstractions [!code-csharp[Snippet](MyClass2.cs)]
+For inversion of control, the the class library can use IStringLocalizer abstractions [!code-csharp[Snippet](MyClass2.cs)]

 ... or alternatively Lexical.Localization.Abstractions.